krum110487/SSHDeck/README.md

 If you have a password on the deck user and do not want to input it every time, you can modify the file found at `/home/deck/SSHToggle/ToggleSSH.sh` and update the line `PASSWORD="DEFAULT_EMPTY_VALUE"` to the password for the `deck` user.

 ### Usage:
-Clicking on the new "ToggleSSH.desktop" will popup, closing this popup will turn of SSH.
+Clicking on the new `ToggleSSH.desktop` will popup with information needed to login, closing this popup will turn off SSH, sleep or restarting will also stop SSH, so it will only work while the popup is there.